Starbugstone/todoandco/README.md

  - personalised error pages
 ---------------------

+To laod the project :
+Clone the project from this page
+Via command line, navigate to the folder

+copy docker-compose.dev.yml to docker-compose.override.yml

+run ```docker-compose pull``` to get the latest dev build

+run ```docker-compose up -d``` to run the project

-docker-compose exec php bin/console doctrine:fixtures:load -n
+run ```docker-compose exec php bin/console doctrine:fixtures:load -n``` to laod the fixtures

+navigate to http://localhost to view the project.
+To login, admin and user0 with password :"password"

-docker-compose exec php bin/phpunit --coverage-html=coverage/
+run ```docker-compose exec php bin/phpunit --coverage-html=coverage/``` to view the code coverage